Lavarchus/UCE-processing-for-large-datasets/README.md

 echo "-------- Finished running CIAlign --------"

-# Put all the corrected alignments together
+# Put all the corrected alignments together and have a look at the png files outputted by CIAlign, you can visualise the before/after correction, which I think is really cool!
 mkdir -p $OUT_ALN/all_cialign_alns
 for file in $OUT_ALN/*_cleaned.fasta; do uce=$(basename $file .fasta_cleaned.fasta | cut -d_ -f2)